jeremyosborne/confetti-pigs-in-space/README.md

 Click and blow stuff up.
 Current version of code should be hosted on this project's github pages at http://jeremyosborne.github.io/shootdown.

+This is more of my rubber duck hacking with [Phaser](http://phaser.io) and video game ideas than anything serious.

 ## Build the Game